Iceland Country Summary

 Economy

-Iceland has an advanced economy primarily driven by fisheries, tourism, and aluminum production, with significant U.S. investment concentrated in the aluminum sector.
-The tourism industry has seen a remarkable recovery post-COVID-19, with over 2.2 million visitors in 2023, and is expected to grow further in 2024.
-Additionally, Iceland's commitment to renewable energy, with over 99% of its power sourced from renewables, enhances its attractiveness for energy-dependent industries.
+Iceland has an advanced economy primarily driven by fisheries, tourism, and aluminum production, with significant U.S. investment in the aluminum sector and growing interest in tourism.
+The country has seen a remarkable recovery in tourism, rebounding from a pandemic-induced decline to over 2.2 million visitors in 2023, and is projected to attract 2.4 million tourists in 2024.
+Additionally, Iceland's focus on innovation and renewable energy, particularly in the IT and biotech sectors, positions it as an attractive market for foreign investment.

-Iceland has an open investment climate, with the government recognizing foreign direct investment (FDI) as crucial for economic prosperity and innovation.
+Iceland maintains an open investment climate, with the government recognizing foreign direct investment (FDI) as vital for economic prosperity and innovation.
 The public-private agency "Invest in Iceland" promotes foreign investment by providing information and incentives, particularly in key sectors such as tourism, energy, and life sciences.
-Despite some restrictions in areas like fishing and energy, Iceland remains an attractive destination for U.S. investors, especially in the aluminum and tourism sectors.
+Despite some restrictions in specific industries, Iceland offers various incentives to attract foreign investors, making it an appealing destination for investment.

 Buy Full Iceland Report